Industrial tourism is booming

 The benefits of industrial tourism are well documented.
 In Canada, according to a reference audit conducted by Rio Tinto on opening their ilmenite mine near Lake Tio to visitors, 1 dollar invested in tourist reception brings back, on average, 30 times more!
 This remarkable return on investment demonstrates the untapped potential of industrial tourism.

-With his paternal background in industry, from foundry to drug production, Gabriel has always had a taste for factories, production lines, kilometers of colored pipes, and casual scents.
-He eventually took the path of communication, co-founding a media outlet and creative agency between Lyon, Paris, and Montreal, while always remaining on the lookout for alternative paths.
-The FAB project articulates memories and long views, old machines and contemporary imagery, tradition and commitment to responsible, circular, and local tourism.
+With his father's legacy in industry — from foundries to pharmaceutical production — Gabriel has always loved factories, production lines, kilometers of colored pipes, and their distinctive scents.
+He ultimately took the path of communication, co-founding a media outlet and a creative agency between Lyon, Paris, and Montreal.
+The FAB project brings together memories and perspectives, old machines and contemporary imagery, tradition and a commitment to responsible, circular, and local tourism.

 A born entrepreneur and polyglot technologist, Xavier brings to FAB his unique experience in the startup world and his passion for innovation.
 Previously a Co-Founder of SmartHalo, a company that marketed innovative solutions for urban cyclists in over 90 countries.
 This entrepreneurial adventure led him to establish partnerships with major players like Apple.
 His vision of industrial tourism perfectly aligns with FAB's DNA: making the behind-the-scenes of innovation and production accessible and understandable while creating bridges between manufacturing tradition and emerging technologies.